-But a there's a service called CityPASS that may be able to mitigate the cost problem and make travel to large cities more affordable.
+But there’s a service called CityPASS that can help make travel to large cities more affordable.

 What is CityPASS?

 CityPASS a sightseeing pass service that enables you to see attractions and participate in events at greatly reduced rates.
 Surprisingly, the service isn't new.
 It was launched all the way back in 1997 by Mike Gallagher and Mike Morey, as a service that would both save money and the time involved in attending big-city attractions.
 The company has more than 50 employees, and is headquartered in Victor, Idaho, on the west slope of the Teton Mountains – hardly a location you'd associate with urban travel.

 CityPASS focuses on providing fast, reduced-price admission to the top attractions in a handful of cities in the US and Canada.
 Users can save up to half the price of admission to popular attractions and events.
 In fact, the services available for just 14 cities: